Fiarzen/Streaming-data-project/README.md

 ## Configuration

-Create a .env file with GUARDIAN_API_KEY="your guardian api key"
+Create a .env file with GUARDIAN_API_KEY="your guardian api key".

-run make requirements to install requirements in a venv
+Run make requirements to install requirements in a venv.

 ### Basic Usage
 the example_script.py file can be run to test the application in the command line by typing from the root directory: